 and welcome.
 Explaining German words is fun.
-Looking at their origin, fleshing out underlying concepts, explaining their various meanings, explaining their various meanings, still explaining their various meanings, explaining their various meanings, explaining their various meani… it’s just great.
-But sometimes … well, sometimes it sickens me.
+Looking at their origin, fleshing out underlying concepts, explaining their various meanings, explaining their various meanings, still explaining their various meanings, explaining their various meanings, explaining their various meaning – it’s just great.
+But sometimes … sometimes it sickens me.
 Sometimes, I simply need a break.
 And then, I explain complicated grammar concepts.

 So… reading up on grammar, be it German or some other language you’ll sooner or later see the term subordinating conjunction… here’s a classic for German:

 “A subordinate conjunction makes the verb go to the end.”

 I would go to the end too just to get away from that scary long piece of jargon.
 Books use it, teachers use it but often they don’t bother explaining the term .
 They just assume you know what they are.
 Many people don’t however but they are too shy to ask.

 Sure… you can look it up online or in a grammar book but actually the stuff there is…well… faulty.
 Yeah that’s right… we’ll challenge common knowledge today… fight the system!!

 We’ll work out step by step from scratch what conjunctions and subordinating conjunctions do and what they do different than other words.

 Then, we’ll have a look at the most common ones, check out how they work in German and in English and we’ll take a look at other languages in the world.